 Food and drink

 Savoring fine wines on a riverfront patio, going island style under light-strewn shade trees, devouring gastropub fare with a tantalizing craft cocktail — and all with views of the Chicago River.

 One popular spot is City Winery at the Riverwalk.
 Enjoy a glass of their signatures wines on tap, a cheese plate, and a spot on their spacious waterfront patio.
 In the winter, reserve one of their heated domes to feel like you’re in a giant snow globe.

-Tiny Tapp serves beer, cocktails and casual bites, Island Party Hut brings the tropical vibes, The Northman Beer & Cider Garden brings the locally made ciders, and a new pop-up market features women- and minority-owned vendors from all over the city.
+Tiny Tapp serves beer, cocktails and casual bites, Island Party Hut brings the tropical vibes, The Northman Beer & Cider Garden offers locally made ciders, and a new Community Marketplace features women- and minority-owned vendors from all over the city.

 There are so many food and drink options on the Riverwalk.
 Take a stroll and check them all out.

 You can’t visit the Riverwalk without getting out on the water.
 Generally running May through October, take your pick from glass-enclosed Odyssey Chicago River Cruises; the Chicago Architecture Foundation Center River Cruise aboard Chicago’s First Lady; Mercury, Chicago’s Skyline Cruiseline, Shoreline Sightseeing, and Wendella Sightseeing.
 A couple of unique boat tour options include Island Party Hut Charters, Chicago Cycleboats, and the eco-conscious Chicago Electric Boat Company.